TacitusXI/bored-ape-yacht-club-api-and-subgraph/README.md

 The main entities in the schema are:

-- `Account`: Represents an Ethereum address
+- `Account`: Represents an Ethereum address that owns BAYC NFTs
-- `Token`: Represents a BAYC NFT
+- `Token`: Represents a BAYC NFT with its current owner
 - `Transfer`: Records token transfers between accounts
+- `Approval`: Tracks approval events for tokens
+- `ApprovalForAll`: Records operator approval events

+## Latest Changes

+- Added `Account` and `Token` entities to track NFT ownership
+- Updated mapping code to maintain ownership records
+- Added support for historical queries at specific block heights
+- Enhanced example queries in documentation

 ## License